Strawberry Shortcake

 - Baking powder and baking soda: Leavening agents that help the biscuits rise, making them light and fluffy.
 Make sure yours are fresh so you get the right effect – they generally last about six months once opened.

-- Buttermilk: Adds a slight tang and moisture to the biscuit dough, contributing to the tender texture and rich flavor.
+- Buttermilk: Adds moisture to the biscuit dough, contributing to the tender texture and rich flavor.
 If you’d rather not buy a whole carton for this recipe, you can make homemade buttermilk using milk and lemon juice or vinegar.

-- Strawberries: The classic choice for shortcake, but you can make this dessert with blueberries, raspberries, blackberries, or mixed berries.
+- Strawberries & Raspberry Jam: Combined to make a sweet, juicy berry filling.
+Strawberries are the classic choice for shortcake, but you can make this dessert with blueberries, raspberries, blackberries, or mixed berries.
 I don’t recommend using frozen strawberries for this recipe.

 - Jump to the printable recipe for precise measurements